Singularity of information flow at the Hopf bifurcation point: Set-up

 where $p^{|i}_t$ denotes the conditional probability defined as $p^{|i}_t=p_t(\vec{x})/p^i_t(x_i)$.
 This quantity is called the learning rate.
 It represents the contribution of each variable to the increase or decrease in correlation.
 If $l^i_t > 0$, the change in $X_i$ leads to an increase in its correlation with the rest of the system.
 This means that $X_i$ gains the information about other variables.
 When the system satisfies the multipartite condition $(D_{ij} = 0\quad\mathrm{for}\quad \forall i \neq j)$, the learning rate appears in the second law of information thermodynamics \cite{conti_information}:

-where $\sigma^i_t$ denotes the entropy production rate.
-It is given by the sum of the entropy change in the subsystem and the entropy change due to heat flow.
+where $\dot{S}^i_t$ denotes the entropy change in the subsystem, and $\dot{S}^{i,\mathrm{heat}}_t$ denotes the entropy change due to heat flow.
 When the system does not satisfy the multipartite condition, the learning rate appears in a more complicated form of the second law of information thermodynamics \cite{non-bipartite}:

 In this way, the learning rate serves as a quantitative measure of the information flow.
+In the present work, we mainly use the learning rate as an information-theoretic diagnostic of the temporal change of correlation and dynamical coupling in the nonequilibrium oscillator.
 In this study, we analyze the learning rate of the system that undergoes the Hopf bifurcation, where the dynamics change from a non-oscillatory state to an oscillatory state at the bifurcation point.